imkar/E-Commerce-Django/README.md

 - History of the orders: Previous orders of the users can be seen in the user profile.
 - Searchbar through every product.

-In order to run in LocalHost, Install these requirements:

 Here are some screenshots taken from the website below.